-(1) Note: You must size field-supplied external filters so as not to exceed 300 fpm air velocity through disposable filters.
-For internal filter use, an air filter frame kit is available for field installation.
+Note: You must size field-supplied external filters so as not to exceed 300 fpm air velocity through disposable filters.
+All three-phase models are shipped with an air filter frame kit and permanent filters that you can install in the field.
 Refer to the instructions supplied with the kit for replacement filter sizes.
 Filter size A is 20 in. x 20 in.
 Filter size B is 20 in. x 30 in.